As prosecutor seeks to revoke his bail, Cosby curses at him

 “You are making a very big deal of something where there is a very high bail and he has appeared at every appearance,” O’Neill told Steele.

-The judge said Cosby should not leave his Pennsylvania home or the state.
-O’Neill also ordered that arrangements be made for a GPS tracking device for Cosby.
+The judge ruled that Cosby should not leave his Pennsylvania home, and ordered that arrangements be made for a GPS tracking device for Cosby.

 The case against Cosby centered on testimony from accuser Andrea Constand, a former employee with Temple University women’s basketball team.
 She testified that Cosby, a powerful trustee at Temple, drugged her and sexually assaulted her during a January 2004 visit to his home in a Philadelphia suburb, where she went to ask for career advice.